anttih/psc-pane/README.md

 This path is watched for changes in addition to the src path (`--src-path`) when `-t` is given.

 By default the test suite is run by calling the `main` function from the module `Test.Main`.
 You can change the module name with `--test-main`.
-If the test suite exits with a non-zero exit code the output from the tests will be displayed.
-The output from stderr is used but when empty, stdout is used.
+If the test suite exits with a non-zero exit code the output from stderr (or stdout if empty) will be displayed.

 ### Turning off colors